AntCMS-org/AntLoader/README.md

 # AntLoader

-A small and simple autoloader for PHP applications.
+A small, simple, and highly performant autoloader for PHP applications.

 - Supports at least PHP 8.0
 - Supports PSR-0 and PSR-4 autoloader capabilities.